Pilots & Passengers: Adaptive Leadership in Turbulence

 Tolerance-Interval Thinking

-It is not only wishful but also irresponsible thinking to operate as if the air is clear and more of it is ahead.
-As Linsky’s work exposes, the challenge of adaptive leadership is not how to function within stability but rather how to productively function during times of disequilibrium.
+As Linsky’s work exposes, the challenge of adaptive leadership is how to productively function during times of disequilibrium rather than stability.
 What were once mostly simple, complicated technical problems have become adaptive, complex cultural ones.
 What we are wrestling with in today’s organizations is what emerges from the system’s own complexity.
 The cybernetic concept of requisite variety suggests that a system needs as much internal complexity as the environment it lives within.
 No matter how sophisticated the machine, it is never separate from the complexity of the world in which it functions.
-Strategic planning has largely proceeded as if it could.
+Leadership often proceeds as if it could.

 Are we within our envelope, and do we know how close we are to its limits?